 The Indescribable Complexity of Being

 A close friend recently filmed a Facebook Live video on the characteristics of GenXers, those of us born between 1965 and 1979.
-As I watched her describe some of the key characteristics of my generation, I nodded along — yes I was a latch-key child, yes very independent, yes indeed expressing an entrepreneurial spirit.
+As I watched her describe some of the key characteristics of my generation, I nodded along — yes I was a latch-key child, very independent, always had an entrepreneurial spirit.

-Consider for a moment how my being born into a specific generation then intersects with my gender, a time when girls were receiving messages of empowerment from their mothers who had been actively engaged in the women’s rights movement.
+Consider then, how my being born into a specific generation intersects with my gender, a time when girls were receiving messages of empowerment from mothers who had been actively engaged in the women’s rights movement.

 Now layer on my Myers Briggs type — INFJ, considered to be one of the rarest types.
-Read any meme or ‘12 characteristics of the INFJ personality' and it’s like I wrote it myself.
+Read any post entitled, ‘12 characteristics of the INFJ personality' and it’s like I wrote it myself.

-Four years ago, I discovered I am a highly sensitive person — a deep thinker, intuitive and very heart connected.
+Five years ago, I discovered I am a highly sensitive person — a deep thinker, intuitive and very heart connected.
 I also identify as an empath, capable of experiencing others’ emotions like they are my own.
-Sometimes this feels like a gift, other times it’s a real challenge to know where I end and someone else begins.

-And then there’s my lifelong propensity to be a spiritual seeker, studying numerous religious and spiritual traditions.
-Sifting through the layers to connect the common threads in mankind’s search for deeper meaning.
+And then there’s my lifelong path as a spiritual seeker, studying numerous religious and spiritual traditions.
+Seeking connection between the common threads in mankind’s search for deeper meaning.